Pask97/Photon-source-/README.md

 # citing

-kudos to the lovely people that use the notebook and remember to cite the [related article](https://arxiv.org/abs/2406.10597)
+if you use the notebook for your research remember to cite the [related article](https://arxiv.org/abs/2406.10597)